Harris and Trump are zeroing in on Sunbelt states as they embark on a final weekend push for votes

 “It's hot out here, Atlanta,” the vice president said.

 It was unclear whether Harris herself had voted early.
-Campaign spokesperson Michael Tyler said Saturday that Harris' plan is to vote by mail, but he could not say whether she had returned her ballot to her home state of California.
+Campaign spokesperson Michael Tyler said Saturday that Harris plans to vote by mail, but he could not say whether she had returned her ballot to her home state of California.
 Trump was expected to vote in person on Tuesday in Florida.

 “Anybody here already voted?” she asked the Atlanta crowd, which cheered loudly in response.
 “Oh wow.
 Oh my goodness.
 Thank you, thank you."